-We use some of your personal data to create a profile of you so that we can identify relevant Hafod services that might be of interest or helpful to you.
-For example, if information suggests that you may be having some difficulties with managing your finances, or we think you might encounter difficulties in the future, we can direct you to our Smart Money Team.
-Alternatively, if our information suggests that you might be a vulnerable tenant because of age, or ill health, we may offer you an enhanced service.
+We use some of your personal data to create a profile so we can identify Hafod services that might be of interest or helpful to you.
+For example, if information suggests that you may be having some difficulties with managing your finances or we think you might encounter difficulties in the future we can direct you to our Smart Money Team.
+Alternatively, if our information suggests that you might be a vulnerable tenant because of age or ill health we may offer you additional support.

 We do not use automated profiling or automated decision making to make any decisions on your application, tenancy or leasehold.

 We may use your personal data to carry out internal research and analysis.
 We do this to develop and improve services and to help us understand trends within the housing sector.
 We process information based on our legitimate interests for these purposes.